Loan Origination Process: Stages, Benefits & More!

 • Application: Although this step seems simple, giving incorrect information on important papers could cause your loan request to be delayed significantly.

-Stages of Loan Origination Process
+Key Stages of the Loan Origination Process

 Here are the loan origination process steps which you need to follow in sequence: